noyo-technologies/.github/pull_request_template.md

+**Note: Please delete any sections that are not relevant for the review rather than just leaving them blank**

 ## Description

 Please include a summary of the change and/or which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.